-On organisational change, they say, "there are many examples in Scotland and elsewhere of how collective voice through trade unions working with employers has addressed a wide range of organisation challenges and contributed to organisational improvements".
+On organisational change, they say: “There are many examples in Scotland and elsewhere of how collective voice through trade unions working with employers has addressed a wide range of organisational challenges and contributed to organisational improvements.”

 It is the view of Registers of Scotland that facility time data legally required by the Trade Union (Facility Time Publication Requirements) Regulations 2017, should be set in the context of the vast benefits that facility time bring to the workforce and to the employer, as set out above.
 This is supported by the Scottish Government, the STUC and our affiliated trade unions.

 What was the total number of your employees who were relevant union officials during the relevant period?